Understanding Form I-797 Notice of Action: What It Means and How to Use It

 • Receipt Notice: USCIS issues a receipt notice following the filing of a petition or application.
 The letter confirms receipt of the case by USCIS as well as payment of filing fees.
 It also contains a receipt number to track the case online.

-• Rejection Notice: A rejection notice is issued when a filing is not accepted for filing due to incomplete information for acceptance for processing, incorrect information, or incorrect payment.
+• Rejection Notice: A rejection notice is issued when a filing is not accepted for procssing due to incomplete information, incorrect information, or incorrect payment.

-• Transfer Notice: USCIS occasionally transfers cases to other offices to improve processing times.
+• Transfer Notice: USCIS occasionally transfers cases to other service centers or offices to improve processing times.
 A transfer notice informs petitioners and applicants when files are relocated to another USCIS office.

 • Re-open Cases: A notice of reopening advises that a previously-denied case has been reopened and is being processed.

-• Appointment Notice: Appointment notices may be for biometric, interview or other types of USCIS appointments.
+• Appointment Notice: Appointment notices may be for biometric appointment, interview or other types of USCIS appointments.
 The letter communicates the appointment date and time for the applicant.

 If you receive an I-797C receipt letter, it will contain a receipt number.
 Use the receipt number to check the status of your case.
 The receipt letter is a letter that proves an applicant has submitted a benefit request; USCIS has not determined whether that applicant is eligible for an immigration benefit.
 For example, after successfully filing Form N-400 to become a naturalized U.S. citizen, USCIS will mail you Form I-797C as confirmation that they have received and accepted your application.
 It does not mean that USCIS has approved your application for naturalization.